RedaSalih1992/Dependency-Injection-Demo/README.md

 # Dependency-Injection-Demo
-Using DI in Java for sorting an existing array.
+Using DP of Spring for sorting an existing array.